 - Quake Champions: Clutch has mid-air dashing as part of his "Hydraulic Dodging" passive ability.
 He performs this the same way as ground dodging, by pressing any direction key twice.

-- In the Super Smash Bros. series, some characters have specials moves (most of the time their up or side specials) that not only propel themselves forward but can all be used in the air.
-Some such as Fox, Pikachu, Captain Falcon, Ike, Squirtle, Charizard and Banjo/Kazooie have dash-like attacks that can be used as a recovery, in order to get back onto the stage.
+- In the Super Smash Bros. series, some characters have specials moves (most of the time their up or side specials) that propel themselves forward both on the ground and midair.
+Some such as Fox, Pikachu, Captain Falcon, Ike, Squirtle, Charizard, and Banjo-Kazooie have dash-like attacks that can be used as a recovery, in order to get back onto the stage.

-- Gunvolt can dash mid-air using EP if he has the Ring gear that grants him one.
+- Azure Striker Gunvolt: Gunvolt can dash mid-air using EP if he has the Ring gear that grants him one.
 Most of them are mutually exclusive to Double Jumping, and better gear reduces the amount of EP used for air dashing.

 - Copen in Azure Striker Gunvolt 2 has a playstyle built around dashing.
 He stores Bullit Dashes in stocks, which can be used dash sideways or diagonally a great distance, and refreshes a stock when he collides with a wall or enemy.
 Most of his damage comes from dashing into enemies to tag them and shooting them, and he builds combo points by killing multiple enemies without landing.